State of the art

 - Very expensive!
 1000€ alone for transmitter units

 - Low latency & up to 14km of reported range (in EU expect about 1-2km without breaking the law)

 - Very cheap! ~100€

 - Lack of proper RC implementation and documentation

-- No custom android app that fulfils needs of aerial photography
+- No custom android app that fulfills needs of aerial photography

 - More a video downlink project than a complete solution